top of page

 Age Requirements for Roofing

 In addition to metal exclusions, many insurance policies include age requirements for roofs to qualify for coverage.
-If your roof is older, often defined as aged 15 years or more, it can lead to restricted coverage or total exclusion.
+If your roof is older, often defined as 15 years or more, it can lead to restricted coverage or total exclusion.

 This means even if your home insurance policy is active, a significant part of your roof might remain uninsured due to its age.
 Homeowners are often shocked to discover they cannot file claims for damages simply because their roof does not meet the insurer's age standards.
-The financial impact can be staggering, forcing homeowners to pay for repairs that they believed would be covered.
+The financial impact can be staggering, forcing homeowners to pay for repairs they believed would be covered.

 The Cost of Underinsurance